loophp/collection/docs/pages/principles.rst

 final collection object will iterate.

 The last option is to transform the collection object into an array with the :ref:`all <All>` operation and use any assertion that we would normally use for arrays.
-However, beware of the potential loss of data that can happen when doing this - see the operation's documentation.

 Usability
 ---------